vv9k/wutag/README.md

 Adding aliases in your `.bashrc` like `alias cp="cp --preserve=xattr"` might help avoiding accidental removal of tags.

-GUI file managers seem to support them by default, I only tested with `nautilus` and `Thunar` though so mileage may vary.
+GUI file managers seem to support them by default, only tested with `nautilus` and `Thunar` though so mileage may vary.

 Support for Windows will be added through NTFS data streams which offer access to extended attributes.
 I haven't yet tested if they can be preserved while transfering to other filesystems.

 MacOS and Linux should work out of the box.

-## Build
+## Install

+If you use arch Linux and have AUR repositories set up you can use your favourite AUR manager to download `wutag`.
+For example with `paru`:
+ - `paru -S wutag-git`

+If you're on another Linux distribution or MacOS you can download one of the prebuilt binaries from [here](https://github.com/wojciechkepka/wutag/releases).

-The build requires latest `rust` and `cargo`.
-To build run:
+To build manually you'll need latest `rust` and `cargo`.
+Build with:
  - `cargo build --release`

 ## User interface
 ```